 Creating New Economic Opportunities for Maine People

-We partner with individual fishermen, fishing organizations, municipal clam committees, as well as shellfish farmers, who wish to benefit from sound experimental design when testing their ideas.
-We work with Maine Sea Grant, Downeast Fisheries Partnership, Aquaculture Research Institute, Maine Aquaculture Innovation Center, and others to help ensure our research is shared with fishermen and growers.
+We contribute to the innovation ecosystem by working with Maine Sea Grant, Downeast Fisheries Partnership, Aquaculture Research Institute, Maine Aquaculture Innovation Center, and others to share our research with fishermen and growers.

 How DEI Promotes Innovation in Fisheries:

 – Producing 3 to 5 million soft-shell clam seed annually for public stock enhancement and aquaculture experimentation.

 – Producing hard clam (northern quahog), Razor clam, and Atlantic surf clam seed for the shellfish culture industry.